The Bankrate promise

-Account fees are a key consideration for many consumers.
-Ideally, you want an account that charges no monthly maintenance fee or offers other ways to avoid account fees.
+Because there are many types of checking accounts, it’s smart to shop around until you find the right fit.
+Ideally, you want an account that charges no monthly maintenance fee or offers ways to avoid account fees.

 Here are seven questions to ask that will help you choose the right type of checking account.